0x1eef/trip.rb/README.md

 Trip.rb is a concurrent tracer that can pause, resume and alter the code it is tracing.
-The tracer yields control between two threads, typically the main thread and a thread that trip.rb creates.
+The tracer yields control between two threads, typically the main thread and a thread that Trip.rb creates.
+Bundled with Trip.rb is a [stacktrace analyzer](#as-a-stacktrace-analyzer) that serves as an example and as a useful debugging tool.

 Under the hood, Trip uses `Thread#set_trace_func` and spawns a new thread dedicated to running a block of Ruby code.
 Control is then yielded between